hhvm/user-documentation/guides/hack/23-collections/10-examples.md

 `Indexish` is an interface that represents a collection that can be indexed by a key.
 Keys in collections can either be a `string` or `int`.
 Thus, you can use `Indexish` to represent Hack collections that have one of those two key types.

 @@ examples-examples/indexish.php @@

-## Creating a New Collection

-The current [concrete](./classes.md) collection classes are marked as final.
-That is, they cannot be directly extended and sub-classed.
-However, you can create new collection classes by using the [interfaces](./interfaces.md) provided.
-This example won't create a full-blown new collection since so many methods would have to be implemented from [`Iterable<T>`](./semantics.md#core-interfaces) with much more scrutiny and detail than what is presented here.

-However, this example does show all the methods that would have to be implemented if you wanted to create a new set collection.

-@@ examples-examples/simple-collection.php @@